Why I Back Up to Multiple Cloud Providers

 Last month, a developer with a decade-long AWS relationship watched his entire digital empire disappear overnight.
 His account was suspended due to a billing dispute that escalated through automated systems, with no human intervention until it was too late.
 The suspension triggered a cascading failure that made his carefully planned backups completely inaccessible—they were all stored within the same AWS ecosystem that had just locked him out.

 This scenario plays out more frequently than cloud providers advertise.
-Enterprise-grade infrastructure doesn't mean failure-proof operations, especially when human error, billing issues, or policy violations can trigger account-level suspensions.
+Enterprise-grade infrastructure doesn't mean failure-proof operations, especially when billing issues or policy violations can trigger account-level suspensions.
 Uptime monitoring becomes meaningless when your entire cloud presence vanishes with a single administrative decision.

 The hidden risk isn't just technical failure—it's systemic dependency.
-When your primary cloud provider, backup storage, monitoring tools, and disaster recovery systems all exist within the same corporate umbrella, you're essentially betting your business on a single point of failure that extends far beyond hardware or software issues.
+When your primary cloud provider, backup storage, and disaster recovery systems all exist within the same corporate umbrella, you're betting your business on a single point of failure that extends far beyond hardware issues.

 2. The Four Pillars of Bulletproof Backup Strategy